Census of Agriculture

 View the Questionnaire(s) and reporting guide(s) .

-The data are first subjected to many rigorous quality control and processing edits to identify and resolve problems related to inaccurate, missing or inconsistent data.
+Data captured from paper questionnaires are subjected to many rigorous quality control and processing edits to identify and resolve problems related to inaccurate, missing or inconsistent data.

 Statistics Canada is prohibited by law from releasing any information it collects that could identify any person, business, or organization, unless consent has been given by the respondent or as permitted by the Statistics Act.
 Various confidentiality rules are applied to all data that are released or published to prevent the publication or disclosure of any information deemed confidential.
 If necessary, data are suppressed to prevent direct or residual disclosure of identifiable data.